Euro, pound firmer after Brexit deal but broader concerns support dollar

 The draft divorce deal with the European Union struck on Tuesday would allow the United Kingdom to leave the EU with a deal that avoids a chaotic “hard Brexit” departure.

-The dollar index, a gauge of the currency’s performance against six major peers, traded at 96.97, off a 16-month hit on Monday.
+The dollar index =USD, a gauge of the currency’s performance against six major peers, traded at 96.97, off a 16-month high hit on Monday.
 The recent correction in the dollar index has been due to rallies in the euro and sterling, which together constitute around 70 percent of the weight in the index.

 Despite their support, both pound and euro traded in narrow ranges in early Asian trade with analysts still seeing firm support for the safe haven greenback amid broader concerns about Brexit and global trade tensions.